AlexBsrd/gitlab-tools/README.md

 # GitLab Tools 🛠️

 A collection of shell scripts to automate and streamline GitLab project management tasks.
-These tools help you monitor merge requests, track project activity, and analyze contributions.
+These tools help you monitor merge requests, track project activity, analyze contributions, and measure job performance.

 ## 📋 Requirements